CORPORATE MEMBERS

 Leader Creek Fisheries – Leader Creek Fisheries operates a salmon processing plant in Naknek that primarily produces high quality, once frozen sockeye salmon fillets from bled at sea fish.
 Along with the fillets, Leader Creek Fisheries produces premium headed and gutted frozen salmon.

-North Pacific Seafoods – North Pacific Seafoods operates 5 seafood processing plants in Alaska.
-Along with 3 seasonal salmon sites (2 in Naknek and 1 in Togiak), NPSI also have year round plants in Sitka and Kodiak where they process a wide variety of seafood species including cod, crab, pollock, salmon, herring and halibut.
+North Pacific Seafoods – North Pacific Seafoods operates five seafood processing plants in Alaska.
+Along with 3 seasonal salmon sites (two in Naknek and one in Togiak), NPSI also have year round plants in Sitka and Kodiak where they process a wide variety of seafood species including cod, crab, pollock, salmon, herring and halibut.
 NPSI are also part owners of the fish meal plant in Kodiak that ensures full utilization of their seafood by-products.

-Phoenix Processor Limited Partnership, in business since 1988, owns and operates two processing vessels in the Bering Sea and U.S. west coast.
+Phoenix Processor Limited Partnership, in business since 1988, owns and operates a processing vessel in the Bering Sea and U.S. west coast.
 The majority of the company is owned by fishermen.
-The company's ships M/V Excellence and M/V Phoenix purchase and process Pacific whiting (hake) and Alaska pollock at sea and produce surimi, fillet block, mince, pollock roe, fish meal, and fish oil product.
+The company's ship, M/V Excellence, purchases and processes Pacific whiting (hake) and Alaska pollock at sea and produce surimi, fillet block, mince, pollock roe, fish meal, and fish oil product.

-Trident Seafoods operates shore-based processing facilities in 10 Alaskan coastal communities, including Akutan, Cordova, False Pass, Ketchikan, Kodiak, Naknek, Petersburg, St. Paul, Sand Point, and Wrangell.
+Trident Seafoods operates shore-based processing facilities in six Alaskan coastal communities, including Akutan, Cordova, Naknek, St. Paul, Sand Point, and Wrangell.
 In addition, Trident has two floating processors used to support seasonal peak salmon and groundfish processing needs throughout the year.
-Trident is a family owned company that serves hundreds of independent catcher vessels in nearly all major commercial fisheries off Alaska, including Alaska salmon, pollock, and crab.
+Trident is a family owned company that serves hundreds of independent catcher vessels in nearly all major commercial fisheries of Alaska, including Alaska salmon, pollock, and crab.

 UniSea owns and operates a processing plant in Dutch Harbor, Alaska.
 They have been processing Bering Sea/Aleutian Islands seafood since 1974, including Alaska pollock, Pacific cod, crab, black cod, halibut, and other species.